Mergeway CLI

 1. Install Mergeway (or build from source).

-2. Follow the Getting Started guide.
+2. Follow the Workspace set-up.

 4. Browse through the CLI Reference for command syntax.